dpoetzsch/clockwork-mocks/README.md

 ## Code of Conduct

-Everyone interacting in the Clockwork::Mocks project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/clockwork-mocks/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ClockworkMocks project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/dpoetzsch/clockwork-mocks/blob/master/CODE_OF_CONDUCT.md).